 After paying the fee, their withdrawal has been stuck in a “processing” state for three days.

-The platform they used for investing is called CoinCap, however, we do not know if this is referring to Coincap.exchange or to a different website.
+The platform they use for investing is called CoinCap.
+However, we do not know if this refers to Coincap.exchange or a different website.

 Scammers employ various tactics to deceive individuals and exploit their trust.
 In this case, the tactics used include: